ShinasKoya00/PixaVista-ElevateYourScreenStyle/README.md

 4. **Explore and Enjoy:** Once the app is running, explore the collection of wallpapers, set your favorites, and personalize your device's screen style!

+## Dependencies

+SavorySafari uses the following dependencies:

+- 'flutter': For building the app's UI.
+- 'http': For making API requests to fetch data.
+- 'webview_flutter': For displaying web content within the app.
+- 'cupertino_icons': For platform-specific icons on iOS.
+- 'google_fonts': For using custom fonts in the app.
+- 'gallery_saver_updated': For saving images to the device gallery.
+- 'awesome_snackbar_content': For displaying beautiful snackbars.
+- lottie': For rendering animations in the app.
+- flutter_svg': For rendering SVG images in the app.
+- flutter_staggered_grid_view': For displaying staggered grid layouts.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to [open an issue](https://github.com/your-username/pixavista/issues) or [submit a pull request](https://github.com/your-username/pixavista/pulls).
 We appreciate your feedback and contributions to make PixaVista even better!